canokeys/canokey-documentation/content/development/protocols/_index.md

 #### PIV

-CanoKey implements most of the mandatory features of the [specification](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+CanoKey implements the mandatory features of the [specification](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf), including biometric and Security Object data objects.
+It also provides configurable algorithm IDs, PIV attestation, complete Retired Key Management slots, and other extensions.

-The following features are not supported:

-- Data objects:
-  - Cardholder Fingerprints
-  - Security Object
-  - Cardholder Facial Image
+See the [PIV applet protocol documentation](piv/) for the command list, data objects, supported algorithms, and firmware-specific extensions.

-- Secure Messaging
+Secure Messaging is not supported.

 #### OATH